 Garden of Honor: Mastro Montessori’s Curious Gardener Summer Camp Welcomes Boys and Girls Club of Monmouth County

-The camp curriculum opened its doors to invite notable Monmouth County educators, like Tom Matulewicz to lead a class for the children.
+The camp curriculum opened it’s doors and invited notable Monmouth County educators like Tom Matulewicz to lead a class for the children.
 Students were able to plant in the garden and harvest produce.
 With the guidance of Matulewicz, Rutgers Cooperative Extension of Monmouth County and Master Gardener, they learned about the importance of composting and how to use the Earth Machine Compost Unit.

 WEforum Creative Director and Mastro Montessori parent Alumna, Tracy Turi, a culinary educator, delivered her message through the magic of food science and taught the children how to upcycle scraps to fabricate entire meals at home.
-Children love to play with their food, and this tactile enjoyment not only acquainted them with real, whole ingredients, it also made them more confident in the kitchen.
-Children who understand food, nutrition and sustainability are more likely to eat well and let go of their fear of trying new foods.
+Children love to play with their food, and this tactile enjoyment not only gets them acquainted with real, whole ingredients, it also makes them more confident in the kitchen.
+Children who understand food, nutrition and sustainability are more likely to eat well and not be afraid to try new things.

-The Curious Gardener Summer Camp is generously supported by Monmouth Medical Center and President Eric Carney, and through this support was able to welcome children from The Boys and Girls Club of Monmouth County, a non-profit organization that serves children who come from some of the most difficult circumstances in the county.
-The Boys and Girls Club of Monmouth County helps to provide a safe environment to learn and grow; foster ongoing relationships with caring adult professionals; provide life-enhancing programs and character development experiences; and most importantly, offer hope and opportunity.
+The Curious Gardener Summer Camp is generously supported by Monmouth Medical Center and President Eric Carney.
+The camp welcomed children from The Boys and Girls Club of Monmouth County, a non-profit organization that serves children who come from some of the most difficult circumstances in the County.
+The Boys and Girls Club of Monmouth County help to provide a safe environment to learn and grow; foster ongoing relationships with caring adult professionals; provide life-enhancing programs and character development experiences; and most importantly, offer hope and opportunity.